SDCG69/SDCG-V10/content/handbook/acare.md

-# Aftercare: Caring for Yourself and Your Partner(s) After Intimacy

 ## What Is Aftercare?

 Aftercare refers to the intentional physical, emotional, and mental support that partners offer one another following a sexual encounter.
 While the term originated in BDSM and kink communities—where it describes structured practices for transitioning out of intense scenes—aftercare is relevant to *all* forms of sexual intimacy, from vanilla sex to casual hookups to long-term partnered relationships.